 For that, it’s essential to stay up-to-date with the latest trends and changes, both on search engines and their mysterious algorythms and on your field – competitors, partners and stakeholders in general.

 6 – Developing documentation and road maps for processes, A/B test and campaigns that succeed

 Keeping the learned lessons, the knowledge and the next steps away can be harmful for the team and strongly jeopardize their performance.
 Besides that…

 7- Employ a marketing-specific software to manage content workflow

 That’s key for a smooth implementation of all the other topics, since it saves a lot of time and enables maximum productivity for the marketing efforts.
 According to Hubspot, only 56% of marketers use one or more specific softwares.
+You can check the platforms reputation on review sites such as G2Crowd.
 Another opportunity for any connected content manager here?

 Are you a Content Manager?